mwmahlberg/speedy/src/site/markdown/introduction.md

 Until now, we only returned some object and it was automatically rendered to something meaningful.
 Now, we add the design element.
 And to let Speedy know which design we want to have applied to our data, we have to tell Speedy which template to use additionally to the data we want to have presented to the client.

-This can be done using a simple return value which is called `ModelAndView`.
-The constructor takes two arguments: The data you want to have presented and the template you want to use for that.
+This can be done using a simple return value which is called [`Viewable`][viewableapi].
+The constructor takes two arguments: A template name and the data you want to apply on that template.

 So let's write our method: